ThomasMBury/charlie-bury-website/content/en/about/index.md

 {{< figure src="/images/profile.jpg">}}

-Charlie Bury is a script writer located in York, United Kingdom.
+Charlie Bury is a writ in York, United Kingdom.
 He publishes on Medium.
+He was born in Devon, England and graduated from Leeds University.